 There are a few reasons for this.

 For one, it’s more efficient, as the program is able to calculate on behalf of the artist.
-But programs like CAD are also useful for understanding how objects will interact with each other and how they will measure against the test of reality.
+But software like CAD is also useful for understanding how objects will interact with each other and how they will measure against the test of reality.

-That’s why engineers often use these programs to help design products and why many engineers learn architectural drawing in school.
+That’s why engineers often use this software to help design products and why many engineers learn architectural drawing in school.

 Doodling allows the mind to explore the depths of creativity, giving birth to whatever is on the artist’s mind.